NHMDenmark/Mass-Digitizer/monitor_script/readMe.md

 ## Latest updates
 Encoding sniffer function implemented since we cannot rely on consistent encoding.
 Delimiter sniffer function implemented due to delimiters not being entirely consistent.

+## To Do
+Enable file name to have values appended ('original' or 'checked') in the dfToFile() function.